 What If My Guinea Pig Seems to Sleep a Lot, Even Too Much?

-When the guinea pig is lying down for many hours (during the day and/or night), if it refuses the snacks you feed him, or sits in a corner and seems ‘sad’ and ‘sleeping’, it might be ill.
+When the guinea pig is lying down for many hours (during the day and/or night), if it refuses the snacks you feed him, or sits in a corner and seems ‘sad’ and ‘sleeping’, then it might be sick.
 It is a good idea to go to the vet as soon as you can and ask for advice and help.

 What Causes These Unusual and Long Sleep Patterns?